contrapunctus-1/TheatreScript/README.md

 2. Not user-extensible (unlike LaTeX+Thalie)
 3. no-syntax markup + m17n for keywords = more complexity for the compiler (unlike Fountain)

-## Notes
-* Line breaks preserved (like Fountain, unlike Markdown)
-* Soft-wrapping recommended.
-* Parenthesis for stage directions may conflict with writers wishing to use parenthesis in dialogues...if it becomes a dealbreaker, square brackets may be a viable alternative.

 ## TODO
 1. "As-is printing" vs soft-wrapping vs preserving newlines
    * Editor support - both hard-wrapping and soft-wrapping seem to require it.